everactive/network-manager/docs/explore-network-status.md

 Show the status of devices known to NetworkManager:

 ```
-$ network-manager.nmcli d
+$ nmcli d
 ```

 Show more information for this option:

 ```
-$ network-manager.nmcli d --help
+$ nmcli d --help
 ```

 Show the current status of each of NetworkManager’s connections:

 ```
-$ network-manager.nmcli c
+$ nmcli c
 ```

-Option “c” is for connections.
+Command “c” is for connections but is a abbreviated form of the real command "connections".
 As for the devices command, “--help” shows more information for this option.
 Finally, we can see the state of radio interfaces, including WiFi and WWAN (cellular) with:

 ```
-$ network-manager.nmcli r
+$ nmcli r
 WIFI-HW  WIFI     WWAN-HW  WWAN
 enabled  enabled  enabled  enabled
 ```